Abandoned & Little-Known Airfields:

 described Downingtown Airport as having a single 3,160' turf runway.

-The field was renamed in memorial to former owner Bob Shannon after his passing.
+Downingtown Airport was renamed in memorial to owner Bob Shannon after his passing.

 It was labeled as Shannon Memorial Airport on the 1967 Washington Sectional Chart (courtesy of Mike Keefe).

-The earliest topo map depiction of Downingtown/Shannon Airport which has been located was on the 1968 USGS topo map.
+The earliest topo map depiction hich has been located of Shannon Airport w was on the 1968 USGS topo map.

 It depicted a single unpaved northwest/southeast runway, labeled as “Landing Strip”, with several buildings on the northeast side.